psekowsk-pl/xopero_task/README.md

 ## How to run tests

 To run tests, you need to:
-1. Copy the following JSON to the secret file:
+1. Copy the following JSON to the secrets file:
 ```
   {
     “Login”: “standard_user”,